remult/remult/docs/guide/setup-angular.md

 ## Authentication and Authorization

-Our todo app is nearly functionally completed, but it still doesn't fulfill a very basic requirement - that users should log in before they can view, create or modify tasks.
+Our todo app is nearly functionally complete, but it still doesn't fulfill a very basic requirement - that users should log in before they can view, create or modify tasks.

 Remult provides a flexible mechanism which enables placing **code-based authorization rules** at various levels of the application's API.
 To maintain high code cohesion, **entity and field level authorization code should be placed in entity classes**.